 Although Mark Lester’s debut in Oliver! was the pinnacle of his short acting career, his performance in Run Wild, Run Free was by far his best.
-David Rook’s screenplay, based on his novel The White Colt, tells the tale of ten-year-old Philip.
+Based on his novel The White Colt, David Rook’s screenplay tells the tale of ten-year-old Philip.
 He’s a troubled young soul, both terrified and fascinated by the world around him, who can’t relate to his peers or (least of all) his parents.
 Indeed, he’s been inexplicably mute (or perhaps just refused to talk) since infancy.
-No explanation is offered as to why he should be this way, though had the film been made today, he would probably have been labelled autistic.
+No explanation is offered as to why he should be this way, though he would probably have been labelled autistic had the film been made today.

 This role could have been made for Lester, whose haunting expression captured the range of a disturbed boy’s confusion, fear, rage and wonderment to perfection.

-There he is befriended by the nearest he has to a neighbor: a kindly retired colonel played admirably by John Mills.
+The nearest neighbour befriends him: a kindly retired colonel played admirably by John Mills.